 Why Live Local in the INW?

-By choosing local and independent businesses for your services, shopping, dining and other needs, you not only enjoy a more distinctive and personal experience, you’re helping:
+By choosing local and independent businesses for your services and shopping, you enjoy a more distinctive and personal experience, and you’re also helping:

-The casual encounters you enjoy at neighborhood–scale businesses and the public spaces around them build relationships and community cohesiveness. (source 1, source 5) They’re the ultimate social networking sites!
+The casual encounters you enjoy at neighborhood businesses and the public spaces around them build relationships and community cohesiveness.
+They’re the ultimate social networking sites!

 STRENGTHEN YOUR LOCAL ECONOMY

-Each dollar you spend at independent businesses returns 3 times more money (source 2) to your local economy than one spent at a chain (almost 50 times more than buying from an online mega-retailer) — a benefit we all can bank on.
+Each dollar you spend at independent businesses returns three times more money to your local economy than one spent at a chain (almost 50 times more than buying from an online mega-retailer) — a benefit we all can bank on.

 SHAPE OUR CHARACTER